jswest/waltersbot/README.md

 -   You now have a SQLITE database that you can explore.
 Run `.schema` from the SQLITE db to see the fields.

 ## Running the Twitter Bot.

+-   Get your Twitter keys and put them in the config file.
+-   Run `node app.py`.